sereneHe/Causal-Models-Learning/ANM-NCPOP/Datasets/README.md

 3. **csv files**raw data and casaul matrix are saved as separate csv files.

 ## Triple-dimensions Causality Data-Multiple Features Time Series:
-# For multiple features time series data, all ts will be saved as a Feature_num*Sample_num*Time three dimension array for applying ANM-NCPOP.
+# For multiple features time series data, all ts will be saved as a Feature_num * Sample_num * Time three dimension array for applying ANM-NCPOP.
-1. **.tsv files**storing causality Data as NumPy array x and y under a npz file.
+**tsv files**
+Single sample trajectory with multiple features Time Series as shape of (F features, T timeSets) - incluing S smples, i.e. S number of .tsv files